Hector290601/TMR/README.md

 - [Robles, Héctor](https://github.com/Hector290601) (Team Leader)
 - [Solano, Jorge](https://github.com/jrg-sln) (Team responsable)

 ## Sponsors.
+Work made with support from PAPIME PE105524 project.
-Currently we don't have more sponsors than de UNAM, but if you want to become a sponsor to this project, you cand sendus an e-mail to the next emails.
+Even supported from Componentes y Accesorios Industriales ([CAI](mailto:roblesge@infinitummail.com)) Currently we don't have more sponsors or support from anyone than the UNAM and CAI, but if you want to become a sponsor to this project, you cand sendus an e-mail to the next emails.
 - [Offficial Mail ( pumasautomodelcar@gmail.com )](mailto:pumasautomodelcar@gmail.com)
 - [Negrete, Marco (marco.negrete@ingenieria.unam.edu )](mailto:marco.negrete@ingenieria.unam.edu)
 - [Robles, Hector ( robletes062901@gmail.com )](mailto:robletes062901@gmail.com)